 Rev. Andrea Chang

-Andrea immigrated to Canada in 2013.
+Andrea immigrated to Canada in 2013 from the USA.
 She graduated in 2017 with a Master’s in Theological Studies and an emphasis in Spiritual Formation from Tyndale Seminary.
-She is currently an ordained pastor with the Canadian Baptist of Ontario and Quebec.
+She is an ordained pastor with the Canadian Baptist of Ontario and Quebec.

-Elsie serves part-time as Assistant Intercultural Leadership Consultant with Tyndale Intercultural Ministries Centre, where she coaches and facilitates intercultural learning for teams and organizations.
+As a part-time Assistant Intercultural Leadership Consultant, Elsie designs curriculum and supports the research activities at the TIM Centre.
+She has a Certificate in Intercultural Studies from UBC, is a certified English Language teacher (CELTA), and has an M.A. in Teaching English to Speakers of Other Languages.
+She is also a Qualified Administrator of the Intercultural Development Inventory (IDI ®).
 For over 10 years, Elsie has trained and developed leaders in a variety of contexts including campus ministry, TESOL, and the local church, activating their love for life-long learning in the pursuit of a more just and reconciled world.
-At the heart of her work, Elsie is most passionate about nurturing and centering the voices and experiences of BIPOC.
-Elsie lives with her family on the traditional territory of many nations including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Haudenosaunee, and the Wendat peoples (Toronto) with her husband Phil and daughter Raven.
+At the heart of her work, Elsie is most passionate about co-creating spaces of belonging and authenticity.
+Elsie lives with her family on land that is the traditional home of the Neutral, Haudenosaunee, and Anishinaabe Peoples (Kitchener, Ontario).

 Dr. Mark Chapman

-Dr. Chapman is Director of the Doctor of Ministry Program and Associate Professor of Research Methods at Tyndale University.
-Dr. Chapman serves as the lead researcher for the Tyndale Intercultural Ministry Centre and is a book review editor of Religious Studies and Theology.
-His recent research has focused on flourishing congregations, multivocational ministry, religion and immigration, projects related to new Canadians who are starting churches, and the relationship between faith communities and the settlement sector.
+Dr. Chapman is the Director of the Doctor of Ministry Program and a Professor of Research Methods at Tyndale University.
+Dr. Chapman serves as the lead researcher for the Tyndale Intercultural Ministry Centre and book review editor of Religious Studies and Theology.
+His research has focused on flourishing congregations, multivocational ministry, religion and immigration, projects related to new Canadians who are starting churches, and the relationship between faith communities and the settlement sector.
 He is married and has three adult sons.
 He plays an active role at Hazelglen Alliance Church in Kitchener-Waterloo, ON.

 Brian Yu has been with the Tyndale Intercultural Ministries Centre for over 5 years, where he serves as a Qualified Administrator of the Intercultural Development Inventory (IDI®).
 He coaches and facilitates intercultural learning for individuals, teams, and organizations.
 Brian has been serving as a pastor for over 14 years and is currently one of the lead pastors of a church plant in Toronto.
 He's also the Executive Director of a faith-based charitable organization serving a subsidized community housing neighbourhood in York Region.
 Brian holds an MDiv in Pastoral Ministry from Tyndale Seminary.
 He enjoys reading and writing, working out, and spending time with his wife and child.